College: Health and Human Sciences

 Description of Major

-The athletic training program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) until 2019.
-Students entering the undergraduate program as of Fall 2016 will be required to complete a graduate professional athletic training program in order to become Board of Certification eligible.
+The athletic training program was accredited (expired in 2019) by the Commission on Accreditation of Athletic Training Education (CAATE).
+Students entering the undergraduate program (since Fall 2016) will be required to complete a graduate professional Athletic Training program in order to become Board of Certification eligible.

 Athletic training is offered to students interested in gaining clinical experience with injury prevention, recognition and immediate care, rehabilitation, health care management and professional development in a sports medicine environment.
-Athletic training students have an opportunity to complete clinical rotations in a variety of settings, both on and off campus.
+Athletic training students have an opportunity to complete clinical rotations in a variety of settings.
 This is a limited access program that prepares students for professional programs in Athletic Training, Physical Therapy, Physician Assistant or medicine.

 0 hours beyond other requirements.